 The WHO formally recognized the global impact of the obesity epidemic during a special obesity consultation in 1997.
 In the past 15 years, a large body of evidence has been accumulated illustrating temporal increases in the prevalence of obesity across the world.
-Globally, between 1980 and 2008, obesity prevalence rose from 4.8 to 9.8 percent in men and from 7.9 to 13.8 percent in women (Finucane 2011).
-For the first time in human history, more overweight than underweight individuals are living on the planet.
-Over the next two decades, the largest proportional increase in the number of adults who are overweight or obese is expected to occur in low- and middle-income countries (LMICs), where estimates range from increases of 62-205 percent for overweight and 71-263 percent for obesity (Kelly and others 2008).
+Globally, between 1980 and 2008, obesity prevalence rose to 9.8 percent from 4.8 percent in men and to 13.8 percent from 7.9 percent in women (Finucane and others 2011).
+Based on a more recent analysis of global data with longer follow-up, the prevalence of obesity increased from 3.2 percent in 1975 to 10.8 percent in 2014 in men, and from 6.4 percent to 14.9 percent in women; 2.3 percent of the world's men and 5.0 percent of women are classified as having severe obesity (BMI ≥35 kg/m2) (NCD Risk Factor Collaboration 2016).
+For the first time in human history, more overweight than underweight individuals are living on the planet (NCD Risk Factor Collaboration 2016).
+Over the next two decades, the largest proportional increase in the number of adults who are overweight or obese is expected to occur in low- and middle-income countries (LMICs), where estimates range from increases of 62 percent to 205 percent for overweight and 71 percent to 263 percent for obesity (Kelly and others 2008).
+Of particular concern has been the rising prevalence of severe or morbid obesity (BMI greater than 40) in the United States, with rates increasing by 70 percent between 2000 and 2010 (Sturm and Hattori 2013).
+Clinically severe obesity results in more serious health consequences than moderate obesity (BMI greater than 30) for patients and creates additional challenges for health care.

 Although the prevalence of obesity is higher in adults than in children, the incidence of obesity has risen more rapidly among children than among adults in some countries, such as Brazil, China, and the United States (Popkin and others 2006).
-The worldwide prevalence of childhood overweight and obesity increased from 4.2 to 6.7 percent between 1990 and 2010 (de Onis, Blossner, and Borghi 2010).
+The worldwide prevalence of childhood overweight and obesity among preschool children increased to 6.7 percent from 4.2 percent between 1990 and 2010 (de Onis, Blossner, and Borghi 2010).
 This increase means that an estimated 43 million children were overweight or obese in 2010, of whom 35 million live in LMICs.
 The total number of children worldwide who are overweight or obese is expected to reach 60 million (9.1 percent) by 2020 if current trends continue.
-When interpreting the data on obesity prevalence, it is important to note that for some LMICs major challenges to documenting temporal trends have been both limited sources of data and limited access to high-quality data, due in part to lack of national-level surveillance.
+As reported in a paper as part of the second Lancet obesity series, in the United States, the average weight of a child has risen by more than 5 kg within three decades, to a point where one-third of children in the United States are overweight or obese.
+Some LMICs have reported similar or more rapid rises in child obesity, despite continuing high levels of undernutrition (Lobstein and others 2015).
+When interpreting the data on obesity prevalence, it is important to note that for some LMICs, major challenges to documenting temporal trends have been both limited sources of data and limited access to high-quality data, due in part to lack of national-level surveillance.
 This is an important knowledge gap that requires future efforts.